 You should begin by deciding on an interesting or amusing question that you might like to answer, and that the methods of statistics are useful for answering.
 The question should involve a hypothesis to be tested, concerning some parameter associated with a random variable.
+Ideally, the underlying population should be large enough that it is not feasible to poll the entire population, and it should be accessible enough that it is reasonable to generate a reasonably sized random sample.
 For example: